alexanderlars/advanced_python_continuation_project/README.md

 ## Methodology and Model Choices
 To create a strong model for a meaningful analysis, several defining choices were made for the project.

 ### 1. Data Cleaning and Preprocessing
 Raw data processing is handled in `main.py`.
 The following choices were made:

-* **Handling Data Leakage:** The original dataset included grades for three periods `G1` (1st period) and `G2` (2nd period) and final grade (`G3`).
+* **Handling Data:** The original dataset included grades for three periods `G1` (1st period) and `G2` (2nd period) and final grade (`G3`).
 The choice was made to **remove** `G1` and `G2` because of their very high correlation to `G3`, which would make the analysis boring and not give space for the other, more interesting parameters affecting the final grade.
 * **Target Variable Scaling:** The target variable `G3` (originally 0-20) was scaled to a percentage (0-100) to be more intuitive for dashboard users.
 * **Filtering:** Students with `G3 = 0` were **removed** as outliers.
-An unusual amount of students had grade with the value `0`, which diverged from the overall trend seen in the **Overall grade Distribution**.
-In the context of the Portuguese grading system, a score of 0 typically indicates a student who was **absent from the final exam** or dropped out, rather than a student who attempted the exam and demonstrated zero knowledge.
+An unusual amount of students had grade with the value 0, which diverged from the overall trend seen in the **Overall grade Distribution**.
+In the context of the Portuguese grading system, a grade of 0 typically mean a student who was **absent from the final exam** or dropped out, rather than a student who attempted the exam and demonstrated zero knowledge.
 Including these values could damage the model and by removing them (34 values) the R2-score was increased by 25.0% and the MAE decreased by 24.9%.

 * **Encoding:**
     * Binary variables (e.g., `sex`, `romantic`) were mapped to 0/1.